Yuvan Shankar Raja: Music style and influence

 He has explored various genres, and experimented with new sounds.
 Yuvan Shankar Raja has not learnt Indian classical music, although he has used complex swara patterns and carnatic rāgas in several films, including Nandhaa and Thulluvadho Ilamai.
 Critics have noted that Yuvan Shankar Raja's music has a "youthful character to it", with his compositions in particular appealing to the younger generation.

 Yuvan Shankar Raja started the "era of remixes"; "Aasai Nooru Vagai" from Kurumbu (2004) is considered as the first remix in a Tamil film, following which several composers began remixing Tamil film songs from the 1970s and 80s.
 He has experimented with the fusion of old songs with his own original compositions, mixing and incorporating parts of them into his songs, e.g., "Theepidikka" from Arinthum Ariyamalum (2005) and "Enga Area" from Pudhupettai (2005).
 In 2010, he and his friend and fellow actor Silambarasan released the song "Evan Di Unna Pethan" from the film Vaanam (2011) as a single, which generated the trend of releasing single tracks from film soundtracks in Tamil cinema several months prior to the actual release, although the first single in Tamil cinema had been released in 2001 already.

 Frequent collaborations

-Yuvan Shankar Raja has frequently collaborated with several Tamil film directors, including Selvaraghavan, Ameer, Vishnuvardhan, Venkat Prabhu, Thiagarajan Kumararaja, Ram and Lingusamy.
+Yuvan Shankar Raja has frequently collaborated with several Tamil film directors, including Selvaraghavan, Ameer, Vishnuvardhan, Venkat Prabhu, Ram, Lingusamy, Elan and Thiagarajan Kumararaja.

-He has also worked with a wide range of lyricists, including Vaali, Palani Bharathi, Na.
+He has also worked with a wide range of lyricists, including Vaali,Gangai Amaran, Palani Bharathi, Na.
 Muthukumar, Pa.
 Vijay, Snehan, Yugabharathi, and Madhan Karky.
 Additional collaborations include those with Vivek, Thamarai, and Kabilan.
 His association with Na.
 Muthukumar, in particular, has resulted in a number of notable songs and is considered one of his most consistent composer–lyricist partnerships.

-Yuvan has composed music for several films featuring leading Tamil actors such as Silambarasan, Suriya, Vishal, Karthi, and Ajith Kumar.
+Yuvan has composed music for several films frequent leading Tamil actors such as Ajith Kumar, Silambarasan, Suriya, Vishal, Karthi and Dhanush.